-The Government permits sharp items in Sterile Areas - as Tools of Trade - when a company carrying out maintenance or installation needs those tools or items.
-These items must not be visible or accessible to the public, and at all times, must be under the visible and physical control of the person carrying and using the tools.
+The Government permits sharp items in Sterile Areas - as Tools of Trade - when a company / contractor carrying out maintenance or installation needs those tools or items.
+These items must not be visible or accessible to the public and must be under the visible and physical control of the person carrying and using the tools.
 That person must hold a valid ASIC or other approved identification.